matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 		.entries(data);
 {% endhighlight %}

-The result is a hierarchical nest of data of `key` and `values`.
+The result is a hierarchical nest of data objects.
 Each branch node has a `key` property specifying the name of the branch, and a `values` property specifying one or more child nodes.
 Leaf nodes contain the original keys and values for each data item that was passed to the nest method.

 {% highlight javascript %}
 	[